ant12334/Tortoisecoin/doc/build-netbsd.md

 #### GUI Dependencies
 ###### Qt6

-Bitcoin Core includes a GUI built with the cross-platform Qt Framework.
+Tortoisecoin Core includes a GUI built with the cross-platform Qt Framework.
 To compile the GUI, we need to install the necessary parts of Qt, the libqrencode and pass `-DBUILD_GUI=ON`.
 Skip if you don't intend to use the GUI.

 ```bash